WANGkevinCUHK/qunzhongwang.github.io/_pages/about.md

 My primary interests lie in the **mathematical foundations of artificial intelligence**, including optimization, learning theory and statistics.
 I am particularly fascinated by the **theoretical frameworks** behind modern AI systems.

 **I am actively seeking research internship opportunities (virtual or in-person)**.
 My goal is to pursue a PhD in such domain, contributing to bridge the gap bewteen theory and practice in AI.
+[CV link](https://www.overleaf.com/read/xdvcvgwvkqrv#5c3266)